harish-3558/Turing-Machine-Simulator/README.md

 ---

 *Reference: Sipser, M. (2012).
-Introduction to the Theory of Computation (3rd ed.).
-Cengage Learning.*
+Introduction to the Theory of Computation (3rd ed.).Cengage Learning.*